autopower/thermeq3/README.md

 There's always new code, which seems to work on my development thermeq :)

 ##What is new?
+###2015-Oct-10
+* minor updates, betabeat and production is the same version

 ###2015-Mar-23
 * minor updates